msnyder424/HTS-eDNA-Bioinformatics/metatrim/README.md

 Primer_Set: primer set name or "other" if it is not in the common primer set list.
 If a primer set name is entered, the next two argument variables will be ignored, but a value must be entered.
 F_Seq: Last N bases of forward primer
 R_Seq: Last N bases of reverse primer
-F_Err: N errors allowed in forward primer
+F_Err: N errors allowed in forward primer. ≥2 is recomended.
-R_Err: N errors allowed in reverse primer
+R_Err: N errors allowed in reverse primer. ≥2 is recomended.
 Length: Length of marker OR primer set name to use a predefined length OR if length is variable, enter 0 and ***MetaTrim*** will search for the opposite primer in each forward and reverse read.
 If the primer is not found it will take the remainder of the sequence after the first primer is found. **WARNING:** if you choose to have ***MetaTrim*** search for the opposite primer in each read, you should ensure it is never found at any other location than is intended.
 Spacers: Are you using spacer inserts as published in Klymus et al. 2017, Plos One?: Yes(Y) or No(N).
 This option allows the removal of index hops!